Mohamed02Emad/Android_RoadMap/README.md

 ## Notes:

-- We Recommend to read more and more about Android and his History
-- We recommend to you first to have good Knowledge about:

-  1. OOP
-  2. Database
-  3. Operating System
+- We recommend having a brief experience in computer science and competetive programming before you begin.

 ---